GROUP BY groups a selected set of rows into a set of summary rows by the values of one or more columns or expressions.

 - Rows that do not meet the conditions in the

-clause are removed before any grouping operation is performed.
+WHERE clause are removed before any grouping operation is performed.

 - Aggregate functions provide information about each group instead of individual rows.